HL7/davinci-crd/src/pagecontent/hooks.md

 * While these queries attempt to bring back all the potentially relevant information, not all information will necessarily exist for all requests or events, particularly at the time the hook is called.
 Services **SHOULD** provide what coverage requirements they can based on the information available.

-* When processing data from query responses, always check the 'self' link to ensure that the server actually executed what was requested and process the data as necessary- or try querying by a different mechanism (e.g. multiple queries rather than relying on _include).
+* When processing data from query responses, always check the 'self' link to ensure that the server executed what was requested and process the data as necessary- or try querying by a different mechanism (e.g. multiple queries rather than relying on _include).

 ### SMART on FHIR Hook Invocation